Post job

 A structured query language (SQL) server developer is a specialist who is tasked to develop and maintain systems to store, organize, and access databases.
 With their experience in data architect and management, SQL server developers can develop and scale SQL databases based on the needs of their organization.
 They conduct troubleshooting in databases which involve data validation and extensive testing to ensure that the end user's specifications are met.
 They are also involved in the maintenance of the organization's server.

-As far as similarities go, this is where it ends because a database manager responsibility requires skills such as "data management," "data entry," "sql server," and "project management."
+While similarities exist, there are also some differences between database managers and sql server developer.
+For instance, database manager responsibilities require skills such as "data management," "data entry," "sql server," and "project management."
 Whereas a sql server developer is skilled in "database objects," "sql server analysis," "ssis packages," and "ssas."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-Sql server developers tend to reach higher levels of education than database managers.
+Sql server developers earn the highest salaries when working in the health care industry, with an average yearly salary of $95,274.
+On the other hand, database managers are paid more in the professional industry with an average salary of $104,998.sql server developers tend to reach higher levels of education than database managers.
 In fact, sql server developers are 10.3% more likely to graduate with a Master's Degree and 1.2% less likely to have a Doctoral Degree.

 A business intelligence developer is primarily responsible for organizing and developing systems that will inform the company of essential data and solutions as a basis for decision-making.
 They are also responsible for coordinating with stakeholders and other high-ranking personnel to determine specific goals, develop models, conduct research and analysis, and gather data through various processes, ensuring accuracy and productivity.
 Furthermore, as a developer, it is essential to ensure that all processes adhere to the company's standards and policies.

-Not everything about these jobs is different.
+Business intelligence developer positions earn lower pay than database manager roles.
+They earn a $7,081 lower salary than database managers per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Database managers and business intelligence developers both include similar skills like "data analysis," "pl/sql," and "sharepoint" on their resumes.
+Database managers and business intelligence developers both require similar skills like "data analysis," "pl/sql," and "sharepoint" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, database manager responsibilities are more likely to require skills like "data management," "data entry," "sql server," and "project management."
-Meanwhile, a business intelligence developer might be skilled in areas such as "power bi," "business intelligence," "analytics," and "dashboards."
+Meanwhile, a business intelligence developer has duties that require skills in areas such as "power bi," "business intelligence," "analytics," and "dashboards."
 These differences highlight just how different the day-to-day in each role looks.

 A lead developer typically works for a software company.
 They are responsible for designing, developing, and debugging code.
 They lead a software team and communicate all team activities to their management.
 They must have creative expertise, great communication skills, and an aptitude for teamwork.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a database manager is likely to be skilled in "data management," "data entry," "project management," and "data integrity," while a typical senior/lead developer is skilled in "java," "c++," "javascript," and "web application."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a database manager is likely to be skilled in "data management," "data entry," "project management," and "data integrity," while a typical senior/lead developer is skilled in "java," "c++," "javascript," and "web application."

 An ETL (extract transform load) developer is an IT specialist who designs and fills advanced data storage systems intended for the clientele.
 ETL developers are responsible for loading business data into a data warehouse.
 Their role is significant in the establishment and growth of large data warehouses.
 It is their responsibility to implement the ETL processes.
 Their skillset includes expertise in data analysis, a background in software engineering, experience with database architecture, and knowledge in using ETL tools.